jakartaee/jsonp-api/README.md

 # Jakarta JSON Processing (JSON-P)

 The Java API for JSON Processing provides portable APIs to parse, generate, transform, and query JSON documents.
-This projects contains Jakarta JSON Processing specification, API and a compatible implementation.
+This project contains Jakarta JSON Processing specification, API and a compatible implementation.

 ## Build